spf13/viper/README.md

 cache2 := NewCache(cfg2)
 ```

+Notice `Sub` will return `nil` when key does not exist.
+And you should check new viper instance return by `Sub` to avoid invalid memory address error.

 ### Unmarshaling

 You also have the option of Unmarshaling all or a specific value to a struct, map,